Assessment Tiers

 BASELINE is the exception: it recognizes that the first assessment often begins with sacct data alone, before facility data is available.
 BASELINE is a meaningful starting point, not a penalty.

-Partial certification
+Partial assessments

 This design rewards organizations that start the process rather than waiting until they can provide complete data.

-Tier in certification records
+Tier in assessment records

 The score is the truth